4 Major Things To Do In Clemson - A Getaway Guide - Karta.com

 Farm-to-Table Fare at Pendleton Cafe

-3. Immerse Yourself in Nature
+3. Get Still in Nature

 Hike Hartwell Lake Loop Trail